 Or: simply make it yourself.
 With DIY dry shampoo, you’ll always know exactly what is in it – and if you chose to use corn starch or flour as a homemade dry shampoo, you probably won’t even have to go to the shop.

 This article was translated from German by Hilary.
-You can view the original here: Trockenshampoo selber machen: Rezepte mit natürlichen Zutaten.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Trockenshampoo selber machen: Rezepte mit natürlichen Zutaten.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?